linux-chenxing/linux-chenxing.org/ip/emac.md

   registers are also accessible unsplit via XIU.

 - AT91RM200 datasheet says the RX descriptor counter wraps at 1024 descriptors if there isn't a wrap marked descriptor.
-In this version of the IP the counter wraps at the 8th descriptor.
+For some reason or other in u-boot at least you can just use any old number of descriptors.
+  8 works, 16 doesn't work, 32 works, 64 works, 96 works, 128 works.